mikkeloscar/arch-travis/README.md

 `arch.packages` defines a list of packages (from official repos or AUR) to be installed before running the build.

+`arch.mount` defines a list of shared folders (docker volumes) from travis host to build container.
+Format: `host_src:container_dst` (relative path and environment variables are supported)

 `arch.before_install` defines a list of scripts to run after system boots.
 It's purpose is to alter build environment before system update and packages